jjaspa/Single-Page-HTML-CV-Project/README.md

 ## Resources

-This project was structured following guidelines from roadmap.sh - Single Page CV.
+This project was structured following guidelines from [ Roadmap](https://roadmap.sh/projects/single-page-cv) - Single Page CV.

 ## How to Use

-To view the CV website, open the index.html file in a web browser.
+To view the CV website, open the `index.html` file in a web browser.
 The page can also be deployed on any static hosting service, such as GitHub Pages, for online access.

 ## Contact